 Interesting Information–

-- Was used by the early settlers as a sentinel plant to indicate where citrus should be grown.
-This is due to the fact that laurel sumac can not tolerate freezing weather.
+- It was used by the early settlers as a sentinel plant to indicate where citrus should be grown.
+This is because laurel sumac can not tolerate freezing weather.

 Family Asteraceae